 Supplementing with L-glutamine allows your muscles to fight and push a bit further, which boosts your strength and helps repair your skeletal muscles.
 A study found that glutamine supplementation makes it possible to recover quicker from intense weight training sessions because it improves muscle hydration.
 (10) This aids the muscle recovery process and reduces recovery time for wounds and burns.
 (11) It’s why glutamine supplementation is not only common for bodybuilders in the bodybuilding industry, but in nearly every athletic pursuit these days.

 Replenishing glutamine levels after an intense session could take up to five days, so it is important to take it on a regular basis if you are doing intense exercise.
 Some bodybuilders say that glutamine works best when combined with certain brained chain amino acids (BCAAs), especially leucine.
-Others consume glutamine post-workout with creatine in order to try to improve muscle recovery and restore the body’s energy stores.
+Others consume it post-workout with creatine in order to try to improve muscle recovery and restore the body’s energy stores.

 6. Improves athletic performance and recovery from endurance exercise